MaxRondelli/MaxRondelli/README.md

 ## Working On
 - Recurrent Neural Network (RNNs)
-- Data Prediction in Formula 1 and car racing
+- Strategy Prediction in Formula 1 and car racing

 ## About Me
 - Formula 1 fan 🏎️
-- Gymnastic 🤸🏻
 - Music addicted 🎧
 - Photographer 📸